joashc/HaxlSharp/README.md

   Person { PersonId: 14, Name: Michal Zakrzewski, BestFriendIds: [ 5, 7, 9 ]  } ]
 ```

-Here, we run `GetPerson` on the list of three `BestFriendIds`, and get a list of three `Person` objects.
-Let's try to get some duplicate requests:
+We ran `GetPerson` on the list of three `BestFriendIds`, and got a list of three `Person` objects.
+Each item in the list was fetched in a single concurrent batch.

+Now let's see how we handle duplicate requests:

 ```cs
 from ids in FetchTwoLatestPosts()